ephos/PSSummit2024-PwshPerformance/6-function-vs-cmdlet/functions-vs-cmdlet.md

   * Implemented/written in PowerShell
   * Interpreted by the PowerShell interpreter
 - Cmdlet
-  * Implemented/written in C# generally, could also be done in F#
+  * Implemented/written in C# generally
   * Compiled into a dll

 ## Compare